giantswarm/docs/swarmdocs/content/guides/your-first-application/nodejs.md

 We hope you enjoyed this tutorial.
 If yes, feel free to tweet and blog it out in the world.
 If not, please let us know what bugged you (see chat and support info at the bottom of this page).

-If you're still hungry, why not continue with a platform-specific tutorial?
+If you're still hungry, why not continue with a more advanced tutorial?

 ## Further reading